ianrenton/ianrenton.com/blog/_posts/2025-03-14-christchurch-pota-rove-eight-parks-in-eight-hours.md

 I had already had an adventure, somewhat against my will&mdash;my civilised town park activations had turned into a soul-sapping and wet slog.
 I could call it quits and go home, of course.
 But with only four parks in the log, it wasn't quite enough for a POTA 5-park rover award.
 I could do one more park just to qualify, and save the rest for another day.
 Either way I would end up with yellow and red markers still on the map, and a job still to do.

-But I "hadn't* had an adventure.
+But I *hadn't* had an adventure.
 I had had *half* an adventure.
 Four more parks awaited, five hours of daylight remained, and I was not going to stop there.

 It was another 10 minutes' walk back north to the waterworks, where I could finally cross back to the other side of the river, then 20 more south again to the town centre where I could grab a supermarket meal-deal lunch.
 After that came a 30-minute trek up the side of busy main roads, all the way to Burton&mdash;the long way around.